treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 PyCon has a [code of conduct][].
 Read it.
-I expect you to go beyond embracing the law of the code of conduct.
-I'd like you to embrace the spirit of the code of conduct as well.
+I suggest going beyond the law of the CoC: embrace the spirit of the CoC as well.

 When meeting people in general, **make sure to be nice**.
 Don't talk down to people, don't insult people, and don't treat anyone like they don't belong or aren't worthy.